Single monkey-saddle singularity of a Fermi surface and its instabilities

 A divergent DOS leads to a subtle competition between enhanced electron-electron interactions on the one hand, and enhanced screening of interactions on the other hand\, \citep{DOS_screening,gonzalez1997renormalization,Gonzalez03,evHs1}.
-Combined with the non-trivial band geometry, higher-order singularities may activate one or more instability channels, especially when they are nested or when they occur in symmetry related positions in the BZ.
-The presence of a single higher-order singularity at the Fermi level is also expected to lead to a breakdown of Fermi liquid theory, in the presence of interactions\, \citep{monkey_saddle,supermetal}.
+Combined with the non-trivial band geometry, higher-order singularities may activate one or more instability channels, especially when they are nested or when they occur in symmetry-related positions in the BZ.
+The presence of a single higher-order singularity at the Fermi level is also expected to lead to a breakdown of Fermi-liquid theory, in the presence of interactions\, \citep{monkey_saddle,supermetal}.
 A number of other recent works also seem to indicate marginal Fermi-liquid behavior for systems with even higher-order singularities\, \citep{Ruthenate_MFL,MFL_in_TBG}.
-For example, the $T$-linear dependence of resistivity in twisted bilayer graphene has been explained as a consequence of the marginal Fermi liquid behavior arising from the electrons in the vicinity of an extended van-Hove singularity\, \citep{Ruthenate_MFL}.
-Marginal Fermi liquid behavior has also been associated with $\text{Sr}^{\,}_{3} \text{Ru}^{\,}_{2} \text{O}_7$\, \citep{Ruthenate_MFL}, and proposed to arise from two-electron scattering processes in which electrons from a cold region (non-singular region) scatter into a pair of states, one in the cold region and another in the hot region (i.e., region near a higher-order singularity).
-It is worth mentioning that $\text{Sr}^{\,}_{3} \text{Ru}^{\,}_{2} \text{O}_7$ hosts a $n=4$ rotationally-symmetric saddle, \footnote{ In the earlier literature, higher-order singularities, with their power-law diverging DOS were recognized as objects distinct from the conventional van-Hove singularity.
-The somewhat extended (and asymmetric) nature of the contours of the higher-order saddle $\varepsilon(\bm{k})= k^{4}_{x} - k^{2}_{y}$ appears to have motivated the name ``extended van-Hove singularity'', see Refs.\ \onlinecite{evHs1,evHs2,evHs3,evHs4,evHs5,evHs6,evHs7}. } the latter having been analyzed in Refs.\ \onlinecite{ruthenate_HOS_Chamon_Shtyk,monkey_saddle,supermetal}.
+For example, the $T$-linear dependence of resistivity in twisted bilayer graphene has been explained as a consequence of the marginal Fermi-liquid behavior arising from the electrons in the vicinity of an extended van Hove singularity\, \citep{Ruthenate_MFL}.
+Marginal Fermi-liquid behavior has also been associated with $\text{Sr}^{\,}_{3} \text{Ru}^{\,}_{2} \text{O}_7$\, \citep{Ruthenate_MFL}, and proposed to arise from two-electron scattering processes in which electrons from a cold region (non-singular region) scatter into a pair of states, one in the cold region and another in the hot region (i.e., region near a higher-order singularity).
+It is worth mentioning that $\text{Sr}^{\,}_{3} \text{Ru}^{\,}_{2} \text{O}_7$ hosts a $n=4$ rotationally symmetric saddle, \footnote{ In the earlier literature, higher-order singularities, with their power-law diverging DOS, were recognized as objects distinct from the conventional van Hove singularity.
+The somewhat extended (and asymmetric) nature of the contours of the higher-order saddle $\varepsilon(\bm{k})= k^{4}_{x} - k^{2}_{y}$ appears to have motivated the name ``extended van Hove singularity'' (see Refs.\ \cite{evHs1,evHs2,evHs3,evHs4,evHs5,evHs6,evHs7}). } the latter having been analyzed in Refs.\ \cite{ruthenate_HOS_Chamon_Shtyk,monkey_saddle,supermetal}.